Turar Ryskulov: Arrest and death

 Ryskulov was arrested during the Great Purge, on 21 May 1937.
 He was tried and sentenced to death on 8 February 1938, and was executed two days later.

 Legacy

-Ryskulov was 'rehabilitated' on 8 December 1956, meaning that the criminal case against him was invalidated, though soviet sources continued to accuse him of 'political errors'.
+Ryskulov was 'rehabilitated' on 8 December 1956, meaning that the criminal case against him was invalidated, though Soviet sources continued to accuse him of "political errors."

 Today he is considered a national hero and honored with a large statue at the entrance of Kazakhstan Economic University in Almaty, which was renamed the Turar Ryskulov University.
-The Turar Ryskulov District and the city of Imeni Turara Ryskulova in Kazakhstan are named after him, and there are streets named after him in all of Kazazhstan's major cities.
+The Turar Ryskulov District and the city of Imeni Turara Ryskulova in Kazakhstan are named after him, and all of Kazazhstan's major cities have streets named after him.